 Wash hands before handling food:

-Before starting any food preparation, it’s crucial to wash your hands thoroughly with soap and water.
-This simple step helps to remove dirt, bacteria, and other contaminants from your hands, reducing the risk of transferring harmful pathogens to the food you’re preparing.
+Before starting any food practice, it’s far vital to thoroughly wash your fingers with soap and water.
+This easy step helps take away dirt, bacteria, and other contaminants from your palms, lowering the threat of shifting harmful pathogens to the food you are getting ready.

 Use separate cutting boards for raw meat and produce:

-Cross-contamination is a significant concern in the kitchen, particularly when handling raw meat and fresh produce.
-Using separate cutting boards—one designated for raw meat and another for fruits and vegetables—helps prevent bacteria from raw meats from coming into contact with ready-to-eat foods, minimizing the risk of foodborne illness.
+Cross-infection is a huge situation inside the kitchen, especially when handling uncooked meat and sparkling produce.
+Using separate reducing forums—one for uncooked meat and another for results and vegetables—facilitates saving microorganisms from uncooked meat from contaminating ready-to-eat foods, lowering the risk of foodborne illnesses.

 Keep pot handles turned inward on the stove: